Praneetha-reddy/SQL/README.md

 # SQL
-Solving a case study on Target Business using SQL
+Solving a case study on Target Business using SQL.
+Under this case study we have 8 tables to study.